 You usually won’t get a positive response unless you and your child are calm, so make that the priority.
 Your child will not be able to internalize learning unless your child is out of the fight or flight response.
 When your child is responsive, which means ready to listen, he or she can practice a skill you are trying to teach, instead of just giving them a consequence.
 You can remember this approach as “CPR: Calm, Practice, and Reinforce.”

 Calm first.
 Don’t argue.
 Discipline should not exhaust the parent.
+Perhaps start by giving choices and perhaps compromising.
 Stress and anger are contagious, so how you feel when you are with the kids has more impact than what you say.
 Take the time to ask yourself, “What am I feeling?”
 If needed, take a break and separate, as long as the child is safe.
 When you return, give them reassurance that you can work this out to slowly turn off their brain’s alarm system.
 At some point you can show them you understand (you do not have to agree), or ask them to find your eyes, and if appropriate use touch.
 Maybe, let them talk without you countering to lower their emotional intensity.
 Learning emotional regulation skills is often more important than anything else at this point.

 Physical and verbal aggression, however, is designed to shock, upset, and control you.
 Don’t let it work.
 If your child is too disruptive, and the attempts to calm are making it worse, lead the child to a safe place in the house.
 Give them space as long as the child is safe.
 If the child is dwelling in anger, the adrenaline is still triggered and unless the child is unsafe you may need to wait until the adrenaline is metabolized.